Feb 9, 2017

 Those eyes, baby.
 Those eyes!

-Physical.
-Physical.
-Physical.
-Tho it may not always set them up for dieting at age 5 and full-make-up at age 11 and boob jobs at 17 (please continue if you like), but wouldn't it be so much better if we can put their interest to their minds and their passions from such an early stage?
-Instead of highlighting the physical stuffs only?
+Tho it may not always set them up for dieting at age five and full-make-up at age 11 and boob jobs at 17 (please continue if you like), it drives them to think that physical outlook matters the most.

 This paragraph below made me realize, I need to start changing that.

-“Teaching girls that their appearance is the first thing you notice tells them that looks are more important than anything,” says Bloom.
-“I always bite my tongue when I meet little girls, restraining myself from my first impulse, which is to tell them how darn cute/ pretty/ beautiful/ well-dressed/ well-manicured/ well-coiffed they are… It’s our culture’s standard talking-to-little-girls icebreaker, isn’t it?”
+Teaching girls that their appearance is the first thing you notice tells them that looks are more important than anything,says Bloom.I always bite my tongue when I meet little girls, restraining myself from my first impulse, which is to tell them how darn cute/ pretty/ beautiful/ well-dressed/ well-manicured/ well-coiffed they are… It’s our culture’s standard talking-to-little-girls icebreaker, isn’t it?”

-“Try this the next time you meet a little girl [ask her what she’s reading].
-She may be surprised and unsure at first, because few ask her about her mind, but be patient and stick with it…Model for her what a thinking woman says and does.”
+Try this the next time you meet a little girl [ask her what she’s reading].
+She may be surprised and unsure at first because few ask her about her mind, but be patient and stick with it…Model for her what a thinking woman says and does.”

 Lisa Bloom’s advice to have real conversations with little girls (and boys!) is simple yet wonderful.